aleksei-berezkin/typique/docs/ComposingClassAndVarNames.md

 ## pattern

 Defines the pattern used to generate class and var names from.
+It's a string looking like JS string interpolation, containing constant parts and placeholders, for example: `"my-app-${contextName}$"`, `"${contextName}_${random(3)}$"` etc. For variable names, the `--` is always prepended.

 The default is `${contextName}`.
-It's used as is for class names, and for variable name is always added an implicit `--` prefix.

 ### `${contextName}` placeholder

-This placeholder instructs Typique to generate the name based on the “context name”.

-#### Understanding the “context name”

-The “context name” is the string derived from the specific place in the code, which includes identifies encountered in this place.
+This placeholder instructs Typique to generate the name based on the “context name”, which is is the string derived from the specific place in the code, which includes identifies encountered in this place.
 Or, in other words, it's the made-up “name” derived from the “context”.

 Typique can recognize two contexts: variable and function declaration.

-##### Variable declaration context
+#### Variable declaration context

 In this example, the context name is `lgBt`.
-Note: only the name payload (unmatched part of the default `classNameVarRegexp`) is included in the context name.
+Note: only the name payload (unmatched part of the default `classVarName` / `varVarName`) is included in the context name.

 ```typescript
 const lgBtClass = '' satisfies Css<{ ... }>